stanford-futuredata/gavel/EXPERIMENTS.md

 Gavel's heterogeneity-aware policies and scheduling mechanism can be evaluated either in simulation or on a physical cluster.

 The evaluation in the paper largely shows results on a simulated cluster.
+Experiments are run from the `scheduler/` sub-directory.

 ### Figure 8: Least Attained Service Policy on Continuous-Single Trace

-To reproduce Figure 8 in the paper (that is, evaluate variants of the LAS policy (`max_min_fairness*`) in simulation), one can use the following command line (this sweep script runs the different policies for multiple traces, generated using different seeds and Poisson arrival rates):
+To reproduce Figure 8 in the paper (that is, evaluate variants of the LAS policy (`max_min_fairness*`) in simulation), one can use the following command line (this sweep script runs the different policies for multiple traces, generated using different seeds and Poisson arrival rates on a cluster with 36 V100 GPUs, 36 P100 GPUs, and 36 K80 GPUs):

 ```bash
 python -u scripts/sweeps/run_sweep_continuous.py -s 4000 -e 5000 -l <LOG_DIRECTORY> -j <NUM_CORES> -p allox gandiva max_min_fairness max_min_fairness_perf max_min_fairness_packed --seeds <LIST OF SEEDS> -c 36:36:36 -a 0.0 -b 6.0 -n 16
 ```

-The output of this script looks like this,
+The output of this script looks like this:

 ```bash
 >> python -u scripts/sweeps/run_sweep_continuous.py -s 4000 -e 5000 -l test_logs -j 6 -p allox gandiva max_min_fairness max_min_fairness_perf --seeds 42 1234 15 -c 36:36:36 -a 0.0 -b 6.0 -n 16